gadget-inc/mobx-quick-tree/README.md

 | Input snapshot of a model  | `SnapshotIn<typeof Model>`  | `SnapshotIn<typeof Model>`                          |
 | Output snapshot of a model | `SnapshotOut<typeof Model>` | `SnapshotOut<typeof Model>`                         |

-#### Defining views with `@view`
+#### Defining views

 Class Models support views on instances, which are functions that derive new state from existing state.
 Class Model views mimic `mobx-state-tree` views defined using the `.views()` API on models defined with `types.model`.
 See the [`mobx-state-tree` views docs](https://mobx-state-tree.js.org/concepts/views) for more information.

-To define a view on a Class Model, define a function that takes no arguments or a getter within a Class Model body, and register it as a view with `@view`.
+To define a view on a Class Model, define a function that takes no arguments or a getter within a Class Model body.

 ```typescript
 import { ClassModel, register, view } from "@gadgetinc/mobx-quick-tree";